javolution/javolution-cpp/README.md

 ### Usage

-The simplest way to use the Javolution C++ static library is through Maven with the native plugin (http://www.mojohaus.org/maven-native/native-maven-plugin/) with the following dependencies in your pom.xml (see javolution-cpp-test project for an example how to build an executable).
-Windows (Visual C++) and Linux (gcc) compilations will be supported with no change in your code (write once, run everywhere principle).
+The simplest way to use the Javolution C++ static library is through Maven with the [native plugin](http://www.mojohaus.org/maven-native/native-maven-plugin/) with the following dependencies in your pom.xml (see [javolution-cpp-test](https://github.com/javolution/javolution-cpp) project for an example how to build an executable).

 ```
         <dependency>